mongodb/atlas-sdk-go/docs/doc_1_concepts.md

 If you encounter any problems with methods marked as experimental, feel free to raise a [Github issue](https://github.com/mongodb/atlas-sdk-go/issues/new/choose).

+## Read Only and Write Only Fields

+Each SDK request and response might contain read or write only fields as identified by the [documentation](https://github.com/mongodb/atlas-sdk-go/blob/main/docs/doc_last_reference.md#documentation-for-models) and the Go doc comments.

+We use GoDoc comments to annotate fields as read and write only:

+- `// Read Only field.` means that the field is included in responses but not in requests
+- `// Write Only field.` means that the field may be included in requests but not in responses

 ## Example

 To learn more about using the SDK, see the [basic example](https://github.com/mongodb/atlas-sdk-go/blob/main/examples/basic/basic.go).